hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 ### Airgapped

-If the system cannot reach [releases.hashicorp.com][releases].
+If the system cannot reach [releases.hashicorp.com][releases]:

-1. You'll need to [download the uninstall script][uninstall link] from a machine that has access to [releases.hashicorp.com][releases], and then upload or copy the script to the Terraform Enterprise server.
+1. [Download the uninstall script][uninstall link] from a machine that has access to [releases.hashicorp.com][releases], and upload the script to the Terraform Enterprise server.

-1. Then, you can run the script with `sudo bash uninstall.sh`.
+2. From a shell on your instance, run `sudo bash uninstall.sh`.

 ## When to contact support